Spanning Trees and Redistricting: New Methods for Sampling and Validation: Theory

-As noted in Section~\ref{sec:subsample}, many MCMC sampling methods use parameters $s_1$ and $s_2$ to implement {\it burn-in} and {\it subsampling}: a Markov chain process will skip the first $s_1$ states, and then add only every $s_2^{\rm th}$ state to the ensemble.
-Instead, we conduct {\it continuous sampling}: every state visited by the Markov chain is added to the ensemble.
-Additionally, as is necessary to ensure the desired stationary distribution, we build our ensemble with multiplicity: if we are at state $P$ when a proposal fails, then we count this as a step of the Markov chain and increase the multiplicity of $P$ in our ensemble and in the weighting of the statistics that we gather.
+\paragraph{Multiplicity.} As is necessary to ensure the desired stationary distribution, we build our ensemble with multiplicity: if we are at state $P$ when a proposal fails, then we count this as a step of the Markov chain and increase the multiplicity of $P$ in our ensemble and in the weighting of the statistics that we gather.

-For real applications that lack rigorous mixing or relaxation time bounds, some authors have argued in favor of such continuous observation.
-For example, Aldous proves in \cite{Aldous} that for estimating means, continuous observation for $2 k t_{rel}$ steps after a burn-in phase is at least as good as taking $k$ samples, each at time $s_2 = 2 t_{rel}$ apart.
-(Here $t_{rel}$ is the {\it relaxation time}, which is the inverse of the spectral gap of the transition matrix; it is closely related to the mixing time.)
-Similarly, Geyer argues in \cite{Geyer} that in practice, one long enough run of the Markov chain with continuous observation suffices for estimating quantities of interest.
+\paragraph{Coverage.} The power of Markov chain methods is that they are capable of producing very accurate estimates while visiting only a tiny portion of a state space.
+However, it is also interesting to consider how many distinct plans are encountered; see Figure~\ref{fig:cover}, which considers the $7 \times 7 \rightarrow 7$ state space and shows after ten billion steps only about 18\% of states have been visited.
+Comparing to Figure~\ref{fig:rrc-convergence}, where we achieved excellent convergence after 100 times fewer steps---and less than 1\% coverage---reminds us that the power of MCMC is to approximate a sampling distribution long before cover time.

-{n_{\text{eff}}}
+{n_{\textrm{eff}}}